I Hate Cancer.

-Heinz was a patient at Paracelsus a year ago, when he had been Stage IV for 4 years.
+Heinz was a patient at the Swiss Mountain Clinic (formerly Paracelsus al Ronc) a year ago, when he had been Stage IV for 4 years.
 He went to Paracelsus after reading about it on my blog.
 We met on the elevator (he didn’t recognize me).
 He lived a rather spectacular life, in fact, glamorous and adventurous.
 I think that Heinz got many more months of life due to his 3-week stay at the clinic than he would have otherwise.
 A year ago, he was in a very late stage with lots of pain and extremely underweight.

 After being treated in Paracelsus, he went home to Boulder where he co-owned an oxygen and elixir bar, and felt better than he had in ages.
 He was playing basketball and hiking.
 Then six months later, near-kidney failure put him in the hospital and he nearly died.
 He made it another six months, with good days and bad.